The most common use of chewing gum is to eliminate bad breath.

 Finally, not all gums taste the same.
 Hence, there must be some flavorings to give the gum a desired flavor.

-Natural or synthetic ingredients can add that flavor to gums either it is cinnamon or blueberry.
+Natural or synthetic ingredients can add that flavor to gums whether it is cinnamon or blueberry.

 These ingredients are generally safe.